aristanetworks/avd/ansible_collections/arista/avd/examples/campus-fabric/README.md

 ## Introduction

-This example includes and describes all the AVD files used to build a Layer 2 Leaf Spine (L2LS) Fabric, with the following nodes:
+This example includes and describes all the AVD files used to build an L2LS Campus Fabric, with the following nodes:

+- MDF
   - 2 Spine nodes
-- 8 Leaf nodes
+- IDFs

-The network fabric in this example is layer 2; an external firewall (FW) or layer 3 (L3) device will handle routing.
-Later, in this example, we will discuss adding L3 routing to the Spines.
-But, first, we will focus on defining the fabric variables to build this L2LS Topology.
-Before we start, we must ensure that we have installed AVD with the requirements covered in the Installation & Requirements section.

-The example is meant as a starting foundation.
-You may build more advanced fabrics based on this design.
-To keep things simple, the Arista eAPI will be used to communicate with the switches.

-???+ info

-    The configurations may also be applied with CloudVision with a few updates to your playbook and Ansible variables.
+  - IDF1 supporting 192 users with a 2 leafs
+  - IDF2 supporting 240 users with a Modular 5 slot chassis
+  - IDF3 supporting 480 users with 5 leafs

+The Campus Fabric builds upon the previous [L2LS Fabric](../../examples/l2ls-fabric/README.md) example.
+The spines will provide routing between the SVIs.
+The leaf switches support 802.1x Nwetwork Access Control (NAC) and port ranges.

 ## Installation & Requirements